fedora-infra/maubot-pretix-invite/README.md

 ![the questions menu in pretix showing a configured matrix ID question](./demo/pretix%20questions%20setup.png)

 Currently this bot is hardcoded to look for an `internal identifier` value of `matrix`.
-This can be found under the advanced manu when editing the question.
-In the future this may be configurable
+This can be found under the advanced menu when editing the question.
+In the future this may be configurable.

 #### Setting up webhooks